Miccighel/MichaelSoprano/content/authors/admin/_index.md

 Hello!
 I am a Postdoctoral Research Fellow at the University of Udine.

 I successfully defended my Ph.D. dissertation on May 22nd, 2023, and I plan to release it publicly soon.
-In 2021, I wrote a brief research statement {{< staticref "media/research-statement.pdf" "newtab" >}}research statement{{< /staticref >}}.
+In 2021, I wrote a brief {{< staticref "media/research-statement.pdf" "newtab" >}}research statement{{< /staticref >}}.

 My research interest centers around utilizing crowdsourcing-based approaches to address the ever-increasing problem of misinformation spread.
 As a long-term goal, I would like to leverage my skills in Computer Science to make a lasting contribution to the scientific community.